SamStudio8/pyena/README.md

 # pyena
-a shoddy script to send reads to ena
+a hilariously simple script to send raw reads to ena